6 Simple Steps to Build a Basic Website for Your Small Business

 - If you use WordPress, download the Yoast SEO plugin.

-- If you use WordPress.org, make sure you download JetPack and use this guide to SEO to optimize your site.
+- If you use WordPress.org, make sure you download JetPack and use their SEO guide to optimize your site.

-- Squarespace users can use this checklist provided by Squarespace.
+- Squarespace users can use this checklist they provide.

 - Learn more about SEO features on Weebly here.